dmikushin/homepage/_posts/2022-09-03-installing-cuda-from-deb-packages-without-graphics.md

 We will fix this error in the next step.

-3. Create dummy packages that shall replace the uninstalled official packages, and maintain APT in the consistent state:
+## Create dummy packages that shall replace the uninstalled official packages

-Create dummy packages configurations templates using `equivs`:
+Create dummy packages configurations templates using `equivs` to unbreak the APT state and restore the consistency of dependencies:

 ```bash
 equivs-control libnvidia-gl-515